jackfoxy/urQL/docs/01-preliminaries.md

 Multiple statements must be delimited by `;`.

-All object names follow the hoon rules for terms, i.e. character set restricted to lower-case alpha-numeric and hypen characters and first character must be alphabetic.
+All object names follow the hoon rules for terms, i.e. character set restricted to lower-case alpha-numeric and hyphen characters and first character must be alphabetic.

-Column, table, and other aliases provide an alternative to referencing the qualified object name and follow the hoon term naming standard, except that upper-case alphabetic characters are permitted and alias evaluation is case agnositc, e.g. `t1` and `T1` represent the same alias.
+Column, table, and other aliases offer an alternative to referencing the qualified object name.
+They follow the hoon term naming standard, except that upper-case alphabetic characters are allowed.
+Alias evaluation is case agnostic, e.g. `t1` and `T1` represent the same alias.

 All objects in the database *sys* and namespace *sys* are system-owned and read-only for all user commands.
 The namespace *sys* may not be specified in any user-defined database.

-## Common documenataion structures
+## Common documentation structures

 The following are some common language structures used throughout the reference.